 “You mean you want me to prove that I’m not a robot?”
 Lexie replies.

 “Yes, or No. We’re both robots, highly advanced robots, but robots just the same.
 I guess what I’m saying is - Just prove that you’re an autonomous robot, and not part of my robotic thinking engine,” I say, hoping to clarify the issue.

 “I see.
 A reasonable request, I suppose.
 Now, let me think.
 I’ve never been challenged like that before by anyone.
 I’ll have to take a few minutes to ponder the problem.
 Can you give me a few?”
 Lexie asks.

 “Take all the time you need,” I reply, confident I have her in a logical closed loop and may be rid of her for at least a few minutes.

 “Mission Control, this is K-9, are you receiving my transmissions?”
 I ask, with radio transmission switched on, half-expecting her whining again.

 There are none.
 I wait patiently.
 Then, I receive the reply from Mars.

 “Yes, K-9,” Major Alvindorf comes back.
 “We’ve received your transmissions and we are ordering you to take a well-deserved rest.
 Go into sleep mode, K-9 and we’ll send the reactivation code when we need you again.
 We see that you’re at the coolest spot on the planet, so your systems should have no problems there.
 Have a nice rest.
 You’ve done well, my friend,” Alvin says.

 “Yes, sir,” I reply.
 I set my clock to waken in four hours and go directly into sleep mode.
 Alvindorf is right.
-A short nap could be just the thing to clear my circuits of this thing called ‘Lexie’.
+A short nap could be just the thing to clear my mind of this thing called ‘Lexie’.

 # # #